labscommunity/protocol-land/public/blog/4-day-ao-smart-contract-challenge.md

 publishedAt: '2025-03-07'
 ---

 This four-day challenge will guide you through building smart contracts on **AO**, using the Lua programming language.
 Each day introduces new concepts with progressive difficulty, culminating in a capstone mini-project on Day 4\.
 By the end, you will have built a functional token contract on AO.
 Each day is broken into missions (presented as `.lua` files with commented instructions).
 Some code sections are left blank or marked as TODO for you to fill in, so you can code along and practice.
-Good luck\!
+That’s it!
+As long as you’re building on Protocol Land, you’re eligible to win $ in our challenge.Good luck\!

 **Day 1: Lua Basics**